-I have taught a number of ancient language and history classes (see below) in the USA and Australia, both alone (Instructor of Record) and as a teaching assistant.
-I'm also very interested in professional development initiatives for teachers both within and outside my field, as I currently co-organize pedagogy workshops for my colleagues in the Team Teaching Pedagogy Colloquium (Department of Classics).
-I have also participated in pedagogical training at Columbia's Center for Teaching and Learning (CTL) as a Lead Teaching Fellow (LTF) for 2016-17, and now as a Senior Lead Teaching Fellow (SLTF) for 2017-18 I have been developing a learning community on inclusive assessment methods with one of my fellow SLTF's (Luciana de Souza Leão in Sociology), as well as mentoring current LTFs.
-As a fellow in the Teaching Scholars Program at Columbia for 2016-17, I also had the opportunity to design (ex nihilo) and teach my own research-based advanced ancient history seminar for undergraduates, entitled Youth in Ancient Rome.
-The course not only allowed me to road-test my research on an incredibly bright group of undergraduates, but it allowed me to teach at an advanced level and add further techniques to my pedagogical repertoire.
-As a strong believer in undergraduate research as having real pedagogical benefits, my students had to complete a major research project, and this also involved supervising these projects through various stages: conception, research methods, drafting and workshop presentation skills, and then, the final product.
+I have taught a number of ancient language and history classes (see below) in the USA and Australia.
+I'm also very interested in professional development initiatives for teachers both within and outside my field, as I co-organized pedagogy workshops for my colleagues through the Team Teaching Pedagogy Colloquium (Department of Classics) during my time at Columbia University.
+I also participated in pedagogical training at Columbia's Center for Teaching and Learning (CTL) as a Lead Teaching Fellow (LTF) for 2016-17, and as a Senior Lead Teaching Fellow (SLTF) for 2017-18 I developed an interdisciplinary learning community on applying inclusive teaching methods to course design and assessment with another fellow (Luciana de Souza Leão in Sociology), as well as mentoring the current Lead Teaching Fellows.

-More generally, my pedagogy encompasses a wide range of approaches aimed at promoting primary source-based, active and inclusive student learning, encompassing artefact studies, digital resources and (web based) assessments, role-playing, and on-site oral presentations.
-Part of this approach explicitly draws on and integrates material culture into both my ancient language and history classes wherever possible to facilitate more direct connections with ancient Greece and Rome.
-To take one example, wherever possible, I make a point of bringing less studied, documentary texts into my classes, such as graffiti, coins, and inscriptions, particularly from Columbia's Olcott Collection in the Rare Book and Manuscript Library (RBML) at Butler Library or further afield, using the Greek and Roman collections at The Metropolitan Museum of Art.
-Besides offering students a portal to the ancient world and thus engaging them more directly with the content they are learning, I do this with several aims in mind: to create a dialogue between the literary and documentary; to encourage questions about the development of the Classical cannon and social history issues, such as literacies, demography, status-based and gendered relationships; to impart basic epigraphical skills and a familiarity with the materiality of language; to highlight linguistic points of change and more besides.
+More generally, my pedagogy encompasses a wide range of approaches aimed at promoting primary source-based, active and inclusive student learning, including artefact studies, engagement with digital humanities resources and assessments (e.g. website/blog building), role-playing (inspired by Barnard College’s Reacting to the Past), and on-site oral presentations.
+Part of my approach explicitly integrates material culture into both my ancient language and history classes, wherever possible, to facilitate more direct connections with ancient Greece and Rome.
+To take one example, I have made a point of bringing less studied, documentary texts into my classes, such as graffiti, coins and inscriptions, particularly from Columbia's Olcott Collection in the Rare Book and Manuscript Library (RBML) at Butler Library or, further afield, using the Greek and Roman collections at The Metropolitan Museum of Art.
+Besides offering students a tangible portal to the ancient world that engages them more directly with the content they are learning, I do this with several aims in mind: to create a dialogue between the literary and documentary forms of texts; to encourage questions about the development of the Classical cannon and social history issues, such as literacies, demography, status-based and gendered relationships; to impart basic epigraphy skills and a familiarity with the materiality of language; to highlight linguistic points of change and more besides.

 In general, I strive to equip my students with transferrable, critical skills, such as source analysis, that will serve them both in and outside of the Classical classroom.